BorjaGalisteo/Rottenmeier/README.md

 # How to use it

-If you want to see all comments that match, just use `php punish.php`
+If you want to see all comments that match, just use

+·`php punish.php`

-`php punish.php delete` will delete all comments that match `php punish.php delete ban` will delete all comments that match and BAN the author to avoid future comments.
+·`php punish.php delete` will delete all comments that match (after confirmation)

+·`php punish.php delete ban` will delete all comments that match and BAN the author to avoid future comments.(after confirmation)

 # Disclaimer
 Depends on you channel size, the default API quota is not enough, Google just give 10.000 Request every 24H, if you want to increase the number you should send a form via [Google Console Developer](https://console.developers.google.com/)